arestivo/slides/markdown/php.md

 $bar = isset($bar) ? $bar : $some_default_value;
 ```

-An easier way to acccomplish this would be to use the *null coalesce* operator:
+An easier way to accomplish this would be to use the *null coalesce* operator:

 ```php
 $bar = $bar ?? $some_default_value;